 They provide the traction needed to lift your vehicle out of the dirt quickly, safely and easily.
 Now, I know what you are thinking – these can’t be as good as I am making them out to be.
 If you don’t believe they work so well, have a look at the video below:

 It’s not just me that thinks Maxtrax are a brilliant way to get out of trouble.
-Have a look at the four wheel drives that you see set up for touring and hardcore four wheel driving in your local area.
+Have a look at the four wheel drives that you see set up for touring and hardcore 4WDing in your local area.
 Many drive around with Maxtrax on their roofracks, or in their vehicles.
 There are thousands of people throughout the world that own Maxtrax – the product speaks for itself.